xjmusic/xjmusic/ui/docs-site/content/page/documentation/events.md

 # Percussive-type Instruments

-It is important for percussive-type instruments to use the following standardized set of Event Inflections, which have far more influence on the outcome of percussive instrument-audio choice (than, for example, Event Notes).
+It is important for percussive-type instruments to use the following standardized set of Event Names, which have far more influence on the outcome of percussive instrument-audio choice (than, for example, Event Notes).

-Percussive-type Instrument Audio-Event Inflections are:
+Percussive-type Instrument Audio-Event Names are:

- Use This Code   | For This Inflection
+ Use This Code   | For This Name
 -----------------|-----------------------
  `AGOGOHIGH`     | Agogo High
  `AGOGOLOW`      | Agogo Low